Mo1l/deployable_scraper/README.md

 planned features and updates: postgredatabase, scheduling using chron, logging for easier debugging and mail notifications.

+Implemeted: logging.

-just clone the repository onto your raspberry pi (or what you want to deploy on) and run the start_container.sh script.
+To get started, just clone the repository onto your raspberry pi (or what you want to deploy on) and run the start_container.sh script.